-Notwithstanding that the Preferred Shares may be qualified investments for a trust governed by an RRSP, RRIF or TFSA, the annuitant of an RRSP or RRIF, or the holder of a TFSA, will be subject to a penalty tax if such securities are a "prohibited investment" for the RRSP, RRIF or TFSA.
-The Preferred Shares will generally be a "prohibited investment" if the annuitant of an RRSP or RRIF, or the holder of a TFSA, does not deal at arm's length with the Company for purposes of the Tax Act or the annuitant of an RRSP or RRIF, or the holder of a TFSA, has a "significant interest" (within the meaning of the Tax Act) in the Company or a corporation, partnership or trust with which the Company does not deal at arm's length for purposes of the Tax Act.
+Notwithstanding that the Preferred Shares may be qualified investments for a trust governed by an RRSP, RRIF, RESP, RDSP, or TFSA, the annuitant of an RRSP or RRIF, the subscriber of an RESP, or the holder of a RDSP or TFSA, will be subject to a penalty tax if such securities are a "prohibited investment" for the RRSP, RRIF, RESP, RDSP, or TFSA.
+The Preferred Shares will generally be a "prohibited investment" if the annuitant of an RRSP or RRIF, the subscriber of an RESP, or the holder of a RDSP or TFSA, does not deal at arm's length with the Company for purposes of the Tax Act or the annuitant of an RRSP or RRIF, the subscriber of an RESP, or the holder of a RDSP or a TFSA, has a "significant interest" (within the meaning of the Tax Act) in the Company or a corporation, partnership or trust with which the Company does not deal at arm's length for purposes of the Tax Act.
 A "significant interest" in a corporation generally means ownership of 10% or more of the issued shares of any class of the capital stock of the corporation (or of any related corporation), either alone or together with persons with which the shareholder does not deal at arm's length for purposes of the Tax Act.
-Annuitants of RRSPs and RRIFs, and holders of TFSAs, should consult their own advisors in this regard.
+Annuitants of RRSPs and RRIFs, subscribers of RESPs, and holders of RDSP or TFSAs, should consult their own advisors in this regard.